Lemon Cupcakes

 Recipe Tips

-• Hook up your frosting: Add a little lemon zest or lemon juice to the frosting you select if you want to add a bit more citrus flavor.
+• Hook up your frosting!
+Add a little lemon zest or juice to whatever frosting you’re using.

 Filed Under: Cupcakes, Dessert and Baking, Mother's Day, Oven, Spring Recipes, Winter Recipes